CloudLabsAI-Azure/VEEAM-HOL/intro.md

 Veeam Software is a privately held US-based information technology company owned by Insight Partners that develops backup, disaster recovery and modern data protection software for virtual, physical and multi-cloud infrastructures.
 The company's headquarters are in Baar, Switzerland and Columbus, Ohio, United States

-Veeam Backup & Replication v11 delivers industry‑leading Modern Data Protection for your growing enterprise, including some great NEW cloud and security capabilities in the latest V11A r            elease.
+Veeam Backup & Replication v11 delivers industry‑leading Modern Data Protection for your growing enterprise, including some great NEW cloud and security capabilities in the latest V11A release.
 Whether you're seeking the most flexible hybrid cloud capabilities from AWS, Azure and Google Cloud, or the most robust ransomware protection and recovery options, Veeam is ready!
 Veeam brings hardened immutable storage options, dependable cloud‑native backup options, Continuous Data Protection and much more all under one platform, with a single portable license for all workloads!

 Veeam Backup for Microsoft Azure does not install agent software inside instances to retrieve data.
 To back up resource data, Veeam Backup for Microsoft Azure uses native Microsoft Azure capabilities.
 During every backup session, Veeam Backup for Microsoft Azure creates a cloud-native snapshot (for an Azure VM or an Azure file share) or a BACPAC file (for an Azure SQL database) for each Azure resource added to a backup policy.
 The cloud-native snapshot is further used to create an image-level backup of the Azure VM, and the BACPAC file is used to create an image-level backup of the Azure SQL database.